Kilmarnock: Expansion and housing

 In 1945 an attempt by the Burgh Council of Kilmarnock to cope with increasing traffic was made by removing the statue of Sir James Shaw and re-developing the Cross into a roundabout.
 In 1976, a one-way traffic system was introduced around the town centre which is still in use today as of December 2023, however, that same month, it was confirmed that studies were being conducted which would see the town centre converted back to a two way street for traffic.
 Considerable growth of the town occurred in the second half of the 19th century, and following World War I, major efforts began to construct new homes to be "fit for heroes".
 New residential and commercial streets around the town were created, with large housing schemes being built in the years which followed the end of World War II.
-The first new housing estate in Kilmarnock following World War II would become Shortlees, followed by the Grange Estate, Bellfield and Onthank during the 1960s.
-During this period, the priority continued to be on the construction of council housing, however, there was still a demand for houses in the private market, and with that, the construction of the Grange Estate would push the boundary of Kilmarnock's built up area.
+The first new housing estate in Kilmarnock following World War II became Shortlees, followed by the Grange Estate, Bellfield and Onthank during the 1960s.
+During this period, the priority continued to be on the construction of council housing, however, there was still a demand for houses in the private market, and with that, the construction of the Grange Estate pushed the boundary of Kilmarnock's built up area.

 Despite the new housing estates at Shortlees, Bellfield, Grange and Onthank, housing demand continued to be strong, and the construction of additional housing estates continued through the late 1960s and early 1970s.
 Mass housing construction to create the New Farm Loch estate aimed to meet the increased demands of the towns population by providing additional space for homes as well as vehicles.
 More land was allocated than in previous house building projects to meet these demands.
 A 1923 Act of Parliament granted the construction of new homes at Scott Roads Fulton's Lane, Townholm and Landmark.
 Additional acts of Parliament in 1924 and 1925 allowed the commencement of construction of additional homes at Annanhill, Ayr Road, Bonnyton, Craigie Road, Granger Road, London Road, Longpark, New Mill Road, New Street, Stoneyhill Avenue and Yorke Place.
 By 1973, an outer-town bypass was formed to take away the heavy through traffic that had been travelling in and throughout the town.
-In 1974, the Foregate pedestrianised shopping area was opened, to be followed by a new bus station, a multistorey car park, a civic centre, and a re-shaped central precinct for the town.
+In 1974, the Foregate pedestrianised shopping area was opened, to be followed by a new bus station, a multistorey car park,(the multistorey carpark was demolished at the latter end of 2025 and replaced with a green space), a civic centre, and a re-shaped central precinct for the town.